Javadyakuza/Octus-Integration-Guide/docs/addresses.md

 ### EVERSCALE Smart Contracts

-> this table contains foregoing EVERSCALE Smart Contracts in EVER-to-EVM.md and EVM-to-EVER.md files.
+This table contains the EVERSCALE Smart Contracts mentioned in the EVER-to-EVM.md and EVM-to-EVER.md files.

 | contract name    | ever address                                                       |
 | ---------------- | ------------------------------------------------------------------ |